top of page

 Where to Purchase

-Autographed copies of SHELL SONG can often be purchased from these independent bookstores:
+SHELL SONG can be purchased from my local independent bookstores:

 Also available where books are sold, including these retailers: